yanisz07/TimelessJourneys/Individual reports/Adan_FHIMA_README.md

 During week 5, i have been working on a new feature of the game: the game over screen. additionally i have been fixing some bugs in the setting page.

 During Week 6, I provided the sprites for our hero (melee attack, different armor, etc.).
-I have also finished the 'Game Over' screen, implementing two functional buttons.
+I have also finished the 'Game Over' screen, implementing two functional buttons. i also started to work on the sound design of the game.